USCbiostats/PM516/docs/week6.md

 * Over-interpreting non-significant results
 * Correlation and causation

+### In Class

-Be ready to identify statistical mistakes for scenarios that will be presented in class.
+In this week's class, be ready to identify statistical mistakes for several scenarios.

+### Reflection

+*Which of these statistical mistakes do you see being made by others most often?*